Loans Bonds

 Equity credit

 SoftBank is a sought-after credit in the loan market, which is evident from the deep relationships it enjoys with banks that enable it to raise gargantuan sums of capital for different purposes.
 In mid-September, SoftBank signed a US$6.05bn-equivalent dual-currency one-year commitment line with seven banks.
 In April, the borrower raised a US$15bn one-year loan for its investments in San Francisco-based ChatGPT developer OpenAI and Ampere Computing, a US chip startup.
-Mizuho Bank led that deal, which attracted 20 other banks in general syndication.
+Mizuho led that deal, which attracted 20 banks in general syndication.

-“SoftBank has strong banking relationships and offers a lot of cross-selling opportunities,” said a second loans banker based in Asia, explaining why the jumbo loan is drawing so much attention.
+“SoftBank has strong banking relationships and offers a lot of cross-selling opportunities,” said a second loans banker in Asia, explaining why the jumbo loan is drawing so much attention.

-The US$17.5bn loan refinances a US$13.5bn facility from last December.
+The US$17.5bn loan refinances a US$13.5bn facility from December.
 That borrowing was increased from an original target of US$8.5bn and replaced an US$8bn two-year pre-IPO loan signed in April 2022.

-The latest two-year loan carries a one-year extension option at the discretion of lenders and offers an all-in pricing of around 300bp.
-The US$6.05bn-equivalent one-year commitment line signed in September pays interest margins of 210bp over SOFR and 85bp over Tibor, while the US$15bn one-year loan closed in April paid margins of 200bp over SOFR for the first six months and 220bp over SOFR thereafter.
+The latest two-year loan has a one-year extension option at the discretion of lenders and offers an all-in pricing of around 300bp.
+The US$6.05bn-equivalent one-year commitment line signed in September pays margins of 210bp over SOFR and 85bp over Tibor, while the US$15bn one-year loan closed in April paid margins of 200bp over SOFR for the first six months and 220bp over SOFR thereafter.

 Bonds inside guidance

-The offering comprises a US$900m 7.625% 35.5-year non-call 5.5, a US$1.1bn 8.25% 40-year non-call 10 and a €750m (US$870m) 6.5% 37-year non-call seven tranche.
+The offering comprises a US$900m 7.625% 35.5-year non-call 5.5, a US$1.1bn 8.25% 40-year non-call 10 and a €750m 6.50% 37-year non-call seven tranche.

 The notes were sold at par, or equivalent spreads of 407bp, 429.5bp and 421bp over mid-swaps in the respective currencies.
-Initial price guidance was 7.875%–8.00%, 8.50%–8.625% and 6.75%–7.00%, respectively.
+Initial guidance was 7.875%–8%, 8.50%–8.625% and 6.75%–7%, respectively.

-SoftBank had achieved a similar outcome on its US$4.21bn-equivalent four-tranche US dollar and three-tranche euro offering printed in early July.
-A six-year euro tranche landed at 5.875%, having started out with initial price guidance of 6.25%–6.50%.
-The other 4.25 and eight-year euro tranches priced at 5.25% and 6.375%, versus initial price guidance of 5.5%–5.75% and 6.75%–7.00%, respectively.
+SoftBank achieved a similar outcome in early July on its US$4.21bn-equivalent four-tranche US dollar and three-tranche euro offer.
+A six-year euro tranche landed at 5.875%, having started with initial guidance of 6.25%–6.50%.
+The 4.25-year and eight-year euro tranches priced at 5.25% and 6.375%, respectively, versus initial guidance of 5.50%–5.75% and 6.75%–7%.

-The four dollar portions comprising 3.75, 5.5, seven and 10-year tranches printed at final yields of 6.5%, 6.875%, 7.25%, and 7.5%, respectively, compared with initial price guidance of around 6.75%, 7.125%, 7.5% and 7.875%.
+The four dollar portions comprising 3.75, 5.5, seven and 10-year tranches printed at final yields of 6.50%, 6.875%, 7.25% and 7.50%, respectively, compared with initial guidance of around 6.75%, 7.125%, 7.50% and 7.875%.

 For the latest US dollar deal, Deutsche Bank, JP Morgan and Morgan Stanley were joint global coordinators and HSBC, BNP Paribas, Barclays and Goldman Sachs International were active bookrunners.
 Citigroup, Credit Agricole, Mizuho and Nomura were passive bookrunners.